Skip to main navigation Skip to search Skip to main content

 PhD projects

-I welcome any inquiries from prospective students interested in pursuing doctoral research in the field of Latin literature: please do not hesitate to get in touch.
+I welcome any inquiries from prospective students interested in pursuing doctoral research in the field of Latin literature, broadly defined: get in touch!

 Personal profile